 How do you find blogs where you can publish your guest posts?

 First, you need to identify the sites that link back to your competitors as part of your competitor research.
 While you don’t have to publish on the same sites, you can use this list as a jump-off point for your search for other sites in the same niche.

 Once you can find sites that meet the criteria above, it’s time to reach out to the people in charge of content.
 While some sites have a “Write for Us” section, you’ll have to do a bit more research for others.
 You may find their content managers on LinkedIn.
 You can then use an email finder to find their company email addresses.
-You can use a tool like Find Emails or Hunter.
+You can use a tool like Find Emails, Hunter, or Voila Norbert.